-In metallurgy, leach means to extract specific metals from other substances; usually by converting them into soluble salts in an aqueous solution.
+In metallurgy, leach means to extract specific metals from other substances, usually by converting them into soluble salts in an aqueous solution.
 For example, gold is an excellent conductor of electricity, making it useful in circuit boards.
-Thus leaching the gold from circuit boards is a popular process because it allows the precious metal to be reused elsewhere.
+Thus, leaching the gold from circuit boards, sometimes called urban mining, is a lucrative process because it allows the precious metal to be reused elsewhere.

-The chemicals used in the leaching process are toxic to humans.
-Protective gloves and a respirator are advised as exposure to bare skin or inhalation of the fumes may cause health issues.
+The leaching process often utilizes chemicals, like nitric acid or sodium cyanide, that are toxic to humans.
+Protective gloves and a respirator are advised as exposure to bare skin or inhalation of the fumes can cause health issues.